 The Saint Demetrios Preparatory School (SDP) program produces the complete individual who, upon graduation, is ready to take on a world of opportunities.

-The High School program at St. Demetrios Prep school offers hands on college preparatory course work through our internal Advance Placement program and our University/College alliance program.
+The High School program at Saint Demetrios Prep offers hands-on college preparatory course work through our internal Advance Placement program and our University/College alliance program.
 We strive for experiences that equip our students to be pioneers, challenging themselves and each other as they develop life skills that prepare them for their roles as the world’s future leaders.

-Our STEAM ( Science, Technology, Engineering, Arts and Mathematics) courses, are ever involving and flexible due to the consistent advancement of our world sciences.
-At St. Demetrios we take pride of our ancestry accomplishments such as Archimedes, within the sciences and strive to provide a assiduous curriculum.
-Our laboratory studies and studio programs offer extensive, hands on opportunities in mathematics, computer science and database systems, robotics and engineering, biology and chemistry sciences, visual arts and performing arts.
+Our laboratory studies and studio programs offer extensive, hands on opportunities in mathematics, computer science and robotics and engineering, biology and chemistry sciences, visual arts and performing arts.

 The Saint Demetrios Preparatory School program produces the complete individual who, upon graduation, is ready to take on a world of opportunities.

 This course provides a sampling of short stories, poems, plays, and full-length novels of representative authors of the Western World, including To Kill a Mockingbird, Of Mice and Men, Shakespeare’s Romeo and Juliet, among others.
 Select works are studied to create an awareness of Western ideas and values and to develop an understanding of the historical context of those values.
 The writing component is literature-driven, and aims to nurture critical thinking skills, expository techniques, and a distinctive student voice.